-Both cards are powerful for earning Membership Rewards points, renowned for their flexibility and value in unlocking high-value travel.
+Both cards are powerful means for earning Membership Rewards points, renowned for their flexibility and value in unlocking high-value travel.

 Card Basics